hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">inject malicious code (usually malicious links) into a database</span>
   - used to <span style="color: #bb6600;">redirect users to websites</span> where attackers can steal data from them
   - send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code
+  - method of attack is used by a hacker to send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code: <span style="color: #bb6600;">cross-site scripting</span>

 - Buffer overflow